FranciscoLozCoding/plugin-lorawan-listener/README.md

 ### Using the Data API

 To learn how to use the Data API, refer to the [Using the Data API](https://sagecontinuum.org/docs/tutorials/accessing-data#using-the-data-api) resource.
 This example below shows how to retrieve LoRaWAN data using the HTTP API.
-Specifically, it retrieves data identified by the "lorawan.data" identifier, which was published by a LoRaWAN device called "Lozano LoRA E5 Mini" in the last 30 days.
+Specifically, it retrieves the value identified by the "lorawan.temp" identifier, which was published by a LoRaWAN device called "Lozano LoRA E5 Mini" in the last 30 days.

 ```
 curl -H 'Content-Type: application/json' https://data.sagecontinuum.org/api/v1/query -d '
 {
     "start": "-30d",
     "filter": {
-         "name":"lorawan.data",
+         "name":"lorawan.temp",
          "deviceName": "Lozano LoRA E5 Mini"
     }
 }'